The Ultimate Guide to Houston's Free Museums

 Montrose

 Art League Houston (ALH) has served creative Houstonians for over 75 years.
-The organization has a robust art school as well as community programming and rotating exhibits.
-ALH has forged partnerships and launched city-wide initiatives to keep the arts alive.
+The organization has a robust art school, community programming, and rotating exhibits that will keep any art fan busy.
+ALH has forged partnerships and launched citywide initiatives to keep the arts alive.

 Blaffer Art Museum